Navigate to content

 3.6.
 Statistical population

-At least 15-year-old permanent residents of Estonia and the members of their households, excluding persons living in institutions (children’s homes, care homes, monasteries, convents, etc.)
+Permanent residents of Estonia aged 15 or over and the members of their household, excluding persons living in institutions (children's homes, care homes, convents, etc.)

 FRAME

-A list of at least 15-year-old permanent residents of Estonia based on the 2011 Population and Housing Census and the population register
+A list of permanent residents of Estonia aged 15 or over, compiled on the basis of the 2011 Population and Housing Census and the population register

 3.7.
 Reference area